 Since every industry has its unique market qualities, the prices of Facebook ads differ according to the nature of the market.
-One cannot expect that the CPA for Rolex is the same as the CPA for a small local store.
+One cannot expect that the cost per conversion for Rolex is the same for a small local store.

-Moreover, the time of the year when an advertiser wants to place an ad can affect how much he/she will pay.
+Moreover, the time of the year can affect how much users will pay.
 Some seasons like Christmas or Black Friday are generally more expensive, while for specific industries, certain times of the year are usually busier.

 - Make your ad stand out.
 Make it emotionally and visually engaging.

 - Use less text in ads which include a photo.
-Make the visual aspect the bomb of your ad.
+Make the visual aspect the priority of your ad.

 - Establish a bid strategy and budget.

-- Tailor your ads to be appealing to your target audience, not only to you.
+- Tailor your ads to be appealing to your target audience – not just to you.

 - Keep your forms and ads short and straightforward.